MatthewDLudwig/NimiqWrapper/README.md

             - Only applies for the ingle function call.
           - The default `appName` set in `initKeyguard`.
           - String
+        - `redirectBehavior`
+		  - An object that if defined will have the keyguard open via redirecting to the keyguard and then back to your application rather than by opening a popup.
+		    - This object will be used instead of the object specified during `initKeyguard`.
+Can be used to:
+			  - Use a popup for a specific function call when by default all other calls use redirects.
+			  - Use a redirect for a specific function call when by default all other calls use popups.
+		  - Default value is `null` meaning a popup will open with each keyguard call.
+		  - Object with the following parameters:
+		  	- `url`
+			  - The URL that the keyguard will redirect back to after the user completes the requested action.
+Must be on the same domain and subdomain as the calling application.
+			- `data`
+			  - An object which can be passed to the keyguard and that will be accessible via the `KeyguardHelper:getRedirectResponse` function after the redirect.
   - `requestSignature`
     - This function requests that the user sign a given message with an account of their choosing (or the developer can request a specific one)
     - Parameters